 Health Benefits Of Mediterranean Diet

-The study’s team of Israeli, Germany and U.S researchers divided its 294 overweight participants into three groups.
+The study’s team of Israeli, German and U.S. researchers divided its 294 overweight participants into three groups.
 Each one received different instructions:

 Group 1: Exercise and eat “healthy.”

 Group 2: Exercise and eat the Mediterranean diet (no red meat, but fish and chicken were allowed).

 Group 3: Exercise and eat plant-based foods (the “green” Med diet).
 The group was also encouraged to avoid red or processed meat, and drink 3 to4 cups of green tea and have a duckweed-based green protein shake for dinner each day.

 The standard and “green” Med diets also included 1 ounce of walnuts per day.

 The study lasted six months.
 At its completion, the researchers recorded both the average weight loss and waistline circumference decrease for each group: